 Jammu and Kashmir: Two teachers shot dead as gunmen barge into school in Srinagar

-The incident came two days after three civilians were killed by militants in the Union Territory.
+The Resistance Front, which had killed three civilians in the Union Territory two days ago, claimed responsibility for the attack.

-Two teachers were killed by unknown assailants in Jammu and Kashmir’s Srinagar on Thursday, The Hindu reported.
+Two teachers were killed by gunmen in Jammu and Kashmir’s Srinagar on Thursday, The Hindu reported.

+The Resistance Front, an offshoot of the Lashkar-e-Taiba, claimed responsibility for the killings.

 A senior police official told The Hindu that unknown gunmen entered the Sangam Higher Secondary School in Safa Kadal town of Srinagar district and fired on the teachers from point blank range.